 He serves as a Member of the Editorial Board of the ICSID Review, a Member of the ICC Commission for Arbitration and ADR, an Ambassador for the ICC Belt and Road Commission, a Country Reporter for the UAE for the Institute of Transnational Arbitration, and a Member of the Sounding Board of the Business and Human Rights Arbitration Project Editorial Board.
 He is also a Sustaining Member of the European Law Institute.

 John teaches a course on international commercial arbitration as part of a Masters Program at the Sorbonne University in Abu Dhabi.
 John has served as a Rapporteur for “Legal Instruments and Practice of Arbitration in the EU”, a Study prepared for the JURI Committee of the European Parliament, and as the Case Notes editor of the European International Arbitration Review.

-John has published extensively and spoken widely on international dispute resolution, including contributions to a number of leading textbooks.
-In 2018, he was nominated for the Global Arbitration Review “Award for Innovation” for his article: “Has the Time Come for Full and Frank Disclosure?”.
+He has published extensively and spoken widely on international dispute resolution.
+In 2018, he was nominated for the Global Arbitration Review Award for Innovation for his article, “Has the Time Come for Full and Frank Disclosure?”